Introduction to Social Media

-While there are many types of social media sites available for use, the University of South Florida has established an official university presence on seven sites: Facebook, Instagram, LinkedIn, Snapchat, TikTok, Twitter, and YouTube.
+While there are many types of social media sites available for use, the University of South Florida has established an official university presence on seven sites: Facebook, X (formerly Twitter), Instagram, and LinkedIn.
 These university social media accounts are all maintained by the Office of University Communications and Marketing.

 I have decided to create an official social media account for my department.
 Now what?